 Our grandchildren are different on the inside.
 They are not like us.

-They are shaped by mobile phones and the internet.
+They are shaped by smart phones and the internet.

 Young people are a new group with many totally new unknown characteristics.

 Think for a moment what you would do if you had to take care of two very different groups of people.